RaiyanNooryRady/jagoron/learning-items/README.md

 - All the post types are stored in the same place, in the wp_posts database table, but are differentiated by a column called 'post_type'.

 ![post type](post-type.png)

+# TEMPLATE HIERARCHY

+- Wordpress uses query string to looks for template files with specific names in the current theme's directory and uses the first matching template file as specified by the hierarchy.